humanmade/altis-local-server/docs/README.md

 Note: Before *updating* the custom domain configuration parameters, ensure that you've destroyed existing containers first before applying your changes, otherwise you'll be leaving orphan containers from the previous configuration.

-#### SSL generation

-In order to support custom (sub)domains, Altis is using [`mkcert`](https://github.com/FiloSottile/mkcert) to generate SSL certificates based on a custom generated Root Certificate Authority that is uniquely-generated and trusted on the host machine upon installation.
-This allows Altis local-server to generate local SSL certificates that is automatically trusted, which provides a convenient and seamless local development experience.

-Note: Altis local-server automatically collects domains names to issue the SSL certificate for, based on Altis configuration in `composer.json`, namely the `altis.modules.local-server` tree, specifically the `name`, `tld`, and `domains` config parameteres.

 ## Starting the Local Server

 To start the Local Server, run `composer server`.
 The first time you run this it will download all the necessary Docker images.